 Non-specific features such as hepatomegaly and liver calcifications, which is present in ~15% of the cases, may be seen.
 Indirect signs of congestive heart failure may be present on a chest radiograph.

 Infantile hepatic haemangiomas have a variable sonographic appearance and may be either hypoechoic or hyperechoic or may have mixed echogenicity with prominent vascular channels.
 Colour Doppler sonographic evaluation will show increased flow.

-There is typical peripheral enhancement with gradual filling in.
-Another characteristic finding is reduction in the aortic caliber (mid-aortic syndrome) below the level of coeliac branch because of the important vascular distribution toward the liver.
+There is typical peripheral enhancement with gradual filling-in.
+Another characteristic finding is reduction in the aortic calibre (mid-aortic syndrome) distal to the level of the coeliac axis because of the important vascular distribution toward the liver.
 The same process will cause coeliac trunk and hepatic artery hypertrophy.

 Multifocal haemangiomas are spherical lesions with homogeneous signal intensity on MRI.
 Large flow voids are usually present.
 Typical signal characteristics include: